ralfmaxxx/phpstorm_configurator/README.md

         css: 4
         scss: 4
         html: 4
 ```

+You can easily overwrite them in your *phpstorm.yml* file.

 Based on this file, just run from directory where *phpstorm.yml* is placed:
 ```
 phpstorm-configurator configure:inspections